IA-Cardiologia-husa/Cardioversion/README.md

 3. An intermediate folder with all the intermediate files generated
 4. A log folder with the log of the luigi execution

+---
+Currently there are 10 workflows defined.
+The 5 original workflows as shown in the article, and 5 additional workflows with a restricted set of features (selected from the most important ones as measured by the MDA algorithm) to use in the online calculator.